-Last year for Christmas, Eric and I got Clara the LÄTT activity table from IKEA.
+Last year for Christmas, Eric and I got our daughter the LÄTT activity table from IKEA.
 At $20 for the table and two chairs, you really can’t beat the price.
 The set is basically a blank slate for anything you can dream up.
 We’ve had the set for almost a year, so I figured it was time to share my hack with you guys in case anyone was considering doing something like this for their little ones.

 I’m super into “dipped” furniture legs and went that route here, too.
 I spray painted the table gray with paint I had leftover from another project.
 Once it was painted, dried and assembled, I taped off the legs and painted the bottoms with navy paint that I mixed from blue and black acrylic paints I already had.
 I tried to find a navy paint I liked, but none of them were dark enough.
 Mixing my own wasn’t so bad until I had to match the color when I painted her MÅLA easel.
 The pine soaked up the acrylic paint like crazy, and, in retrospect, I probably should’ve treated it with something prior to painting.

 I went for a color block look to the chairs, using leftover white paint from our kitchen renovation and coral acrylic paint from Clara’s first birthday party.
 I also used the navy paint from the table legs on the backs of the chairs.
 Instead of “dipping” the bottom of the legs in a different color, I taped them off and left them bare, which is the same thing I did with the easel.
 I love the way the wood looks with the other colors.
 After everything was painted, I added a few coats of satin poly to keep everything nice and protected.
 This makes cleaning much easier, something that’s definitely necessary when it comes to kid furniture.